CodeAcademyMHCC/2015-codeacademymhcc.github.io/projects/resume.md

 ### Step 5: Create your layout!

 You're ready to go!
-Be sure to refer to the [Bootstrap documentation](http://getbootstrap.com/css/) as you're going along — especially the CSS section that explains how the grid systems work!
+Be sure to refer to the [Bootstrap documentation](http://getbootstrap.com/css/) as you're going along — especially the [section about the grid system](http://getbootstrap.com/css/#grid).

+If you have any questions at all do not hesitate to ask!